Flash-X/Flash-X-docs/docs/source/IO.rst

 to the checkpoint file in order to restart the simulation, but is not written to plotfiles.
 Hence analysis and metadata about particles is also written to the particle files.
 The particle files are intended for more frequent dumps.
-The interface for writing the particle file is .
-Again the user will not usually call this function directly because the routine controls particle output based on the runtime parameters controlling particle files.
-They are controlled in much of the same way as the plotfiles or checkpoint files and can be dumped based on elapsed simulation time, on steps since the last particle dump or by forcing a particle file to be written by hand by creating a in the output directory.
+The interface for writing the particle file is ``IO/IO_writeParticles``.
+Again the user will not usually call this function directly because the routine ``IO_output`` controls particle output based on the runtime parameters controlling particle files.
+They are controlled in much of the same way as the plotfiles or checkpoint files and can be dumped based on elapsed simulation time, on steps since the last particle dump or by forcing a particle file to be written by hand by creating a ``.dump_particle_file`` in the output directory.
 The following runtime parameters pertain to controlling particle files:

 .. container:: center